waterbug/pangalactic.core/NOTES_FOR_DEVELOPERS.md

     * any awareness of the network or network-related events

 [1] orb.save() *NEVER* changes the `mod_datetime` of objects, because it
-    saves both local objects and those received from remote sources
+    saves both local objects and those received from remote sources -- therefore, locally created or modified objects must be time-stamped before they are passed to orb.save().

 [2] orb.clone() *ALWAYS* sets the `mod_datetime` of the clone